-Expats are drawn to work at the tip of the Persian Gulf by the opportunity to earn the world’s strongest currency, the Kuwaiti dinar, without needing to pay personal income tax.
+Expats are drawn to work in Kuwait by the opportunity to earn in the world’s strongest currency – the Kuwaiti dinar.
+What's more, the country is a tax haven, allowing expats to earn without having to pay personal income tax.

 Due to Kuwait's small size and population, the country has largely been reliant on foreign workers to fill key positions within both the skilled and unskilled sectors.
 This has made Kuwait an attractive expat destination.

-However, since 2013, the government’s Kuwaitisation programme has been looking to limit the number of foreigners in Kuwait, with increased restrictions in 2020.
-The aim is for Kuwait to invest in its own nationals and ensure the local labour market can be formally employed.
+With that said, since 2013, the government’s Kuwaitisation programme has been looking to limit the number of foreigners coming in.
+The aim is for the country to invest in its own nationals.
 These plans also reduce generous subsidies for expat workers.
 While highly skilled workers may still be able to find work, their jobs could involve training a Kuwaiti to take their place when they repatriate.

 Job market in Kuwait

-Commercial opportunities in Kuwait have traditionally centred on the country’s oil wealth, and skilled expats working in Kuwait have found themselves employed in this sector.
+Commercial opportunities for skilled expats in Kuwait have largely centred on the country’s oil wealth.
 Other opportunities exist in real estate, construction and engineering.
 Maintenance, repair and technician jobs are also available.

-When it comes to doing business in Kuwait, finance sectors including accounting and auditing are commonly on offer, as well as sales, marketing and PR jobs.
+When it comes to doing business in Kuwait, jobs in finance sectors, including accounting and auditing, are commonly on offer, as well as sales, marketing and PR positions.

 Given the demand for international schools, educators from all over the world have found themselves teaching in Kuwait.
-Doctors and medical professionals could also secure employment in the healthcare sector.
+Doctors and medical professionals can also secure employment in the healthcare sector.

 Finding a job in Kuwait